balfieri/cordic/README.md

 </p>

 <p>
-On a related note, there are a couple other options supported in most floating-point libraries that we'll need to add for floating-point encodings only.
+There are a couple other options supported in most floating-point libraries that we'll need to add for floating-point encodings only.
 Flush-To-Zero (FTZ) means that any time an operation would produce a denom (again, a number smaller than the smallest normalized number), it is changed to zero.